kentslaney/gptmail/README.md

   - `bash train.sh 10`

 ## Running the Model
-Running the model based on `weights` requires a `length` parameter (1000 here), and a `prompt`:
+Running the model based on `weights/default` requires a `length` parameter (1000 here), and a `prompt`:
 ```
-$ bash run.sh 1000 "This snow report is brought to you by GPT-2."
+$ bash run.sh 1000 weights/default "This snow report is brought to you by GPT-2."
 ```

 Leaving out the prompt argument will prompt for an input in the CLI.